 Confusing matters even more is the fact that some people are more sensitive to the effects of salt on blood pressure than others.
 So some have argued that advice to lower salt intake shouldn’t apply to everyone, but only those who might be adversely affected.
 To that, Kirkpatrick says everyone is affected by too much sodium in their diet.
 “Regardless if you are salt sensitive or not, salt is not something you have in excess for general health.
 You just don’t need it in such high amounts,” she says.

-Is there such a thing as too little sale?
+Is there such a thing as too little salt?
 There the studies from Italy suggesting that eating too little sodium can increase risk of heart problems.
 But the participants included those with heart failure, and experts say the patients may not have accurately reported their daily salt intake.
 “There still is no good data suggesting an adverse effect of reducing sodium intake,” says Alice Lichtenstein, professor of nutrition, science and policy at Tufts University.

 All of which means that lowering sodium is still a worthwhile goal—though the FDA's voluntary guidelines may not help you get there.